-This recipe for Vegetable Korma is sweeter than classic Korma, and is filled with fruit and other sweet vegetables.
-This curry is vegan-friendly, made with easy-to-find ingredients, and has step-by-step directions.
+This recipe for navratan curry is a sweet version of the classic vegetable korma, and is filled with fruit and other sweet vegetables.
+This curry is vegan-friendly, made with easy-to-find ingredients, and includes step-by-step directions.

 Searching for Perfect Korma

 Recently, while happily devouring a plate of korma in near Cincinnati, I ordered Navratan curry (sweet korma) instead of my usual plain vegetable korma.

 I was delighted to find raisins (or, tiny bits of sweetness that burst with flavor in my mouth!) and chunks of cashews in my curry.

 As I ate, I thought, "This is fantastically amazing, and I must try making my own korma more like this korma!"

 I then, of course, promptly forgot about it.

 Later, however, I once again ordered navratan korma at a restaurant in South Dakota, and was thrilled, THRILLED, to once again find fruit and nuts in my korma.